Egypt: Demographics

-Egypt is the most populated country in the Arab world and the third most populous on the African continent, with about 95 million inhabitants as of 2017.
+Egypt is the most populated country in the Arab world and the third most populous on the African continent, with about 120 million inhabitants as of 2026.
 Its population grew rapidly from 1970 to 2010 due to medical advances and increases in agricultural productivity enabled by the Green Revolution.
 Egypt's population was estimated at 3 million when Napoleon invaded the country in 1798.
 The great majority of its people live near the banks of the Nile River, an area of about 40000 km2, where the only arable land is found.
 The large regions of the Sahara desert, which constitute most of Egypt's territory, are sparsely inhabited.
 About 43% of Egypt's residents live across the country's urban areas, with most spread across the densely populated centres of greater Cairo, Alexandria and other major cities in the Nile Delta.

 Egypt's people are highly urbanised, being concentrated along the Nile (notably Cairo and Alexandria), in the Delta and near the Suez Canal.
 Egyptians are divided demographically into those who live in the major urban centres and the fellahin, or farmers, that reside in rural villages.
-The total inhabited area constitutes only 77,041 km², putting the physiological density at over 1,200 people per km^{2}, similar to Bangladesh.
+The total inhabited area constitutes only 77,041 km^{2}, putting the physiological density at over 1,200 people per km^{2}, similar to Bangladesh.

 While emigration was restricted under Nasser, thousands of Egyptian professionals were dispatched abroad in the context of the Arab Cold War.
 Egyptian emigration was liberalised in 1971, under President Sadat, reaching record numbers after the 1973 oil crisis.
 An estimated 2.7 million Egyptians live abroad.
 Approximately 70% of Egyptian migrants live in Arab countries (923,600 in Saudi Arabia, 332,600 in Libya, 226,850 in Jordan, 190,550 in Kuwait with the rest elsewhere in the region) and the remaining 30% reside mostly in Europe and North America (318,000 in the United States, 110,000 in Canada and 90,000 in Italy).
 The process of emigrating to non-Arab states has been ongoing since the 1950s.

 Ethnic groups

 Ethnic Egyptians are by far the largest ethnic group in the country, constituting 99.7% of the total population.
-Ethnic minorities include the Abazas, Turks, Greeks, Bedouin Arab tribes living in the eastern deserts and the Sinai Peninsula, the Berber-speaking Siwis (Amazigh) of the Siwa Oasis, and the Nubian communities clustered along the Nile.
+Ethnic minorities include the Circassians, Turks, Greeks, Bedouin Arab tribes living in the eastern deserts and the Sinai Peninsula, the Berber-speaking Siwis (Amazigh) of the Siwa Oasis, and the Nubian communities clustered along the Nile.
 There are also tribal Beja communities concentrated in the southeasternmost corner of the country, and a number of Dom clans mostly in the Nile Delta and Faiyum who are progressively becoming assimilated as urbanisation increases.

 Egypt hosts a migrant population of over 9 million, constituting 8.7% of the country's total population, according to the International Organization for Migration.
 These migrants originate from 133 countries, with the largest groups being Sudanese (4 million), Syrians (1.5 million), Yemenis (1 million), and Libyans (1 million), collectively making up 80% of all international migrants in Egypt.